Here at The Oatley Academy of Visual Storytelling, we firmly believe that if we aren’t changing lives, then we aren’t doing our job.

-During the day, Sarah works as a Background Painter at Nickelodeon Animation Studio on the upcoming Nick Jr. show, Shimmer and Shine.
-At night, she illustrates children’s books from her home studio.
+During the day, Sarah works at Nickelodeon Animation Studio as the Color Supervisor on the hit Nick Jr. show, Shimmer and Shine.
+At night, she illustrates children’s books and develops her own projects from her home studio.

 She previously worked at Reel FX Animation Studios as a visual development artist, working on The Book of Life (2014), Free Birds (2013), Despicable Me: Minion Mayhem (2012), and Ice Age: A Mammoth Christmas (2011).

-She has also had the pleasure of working within the publishing industry with clients such as Simon & Schuster, Candlewick Press, and Penguin.
+She has also had the pleasure of working with other clients such as Cartoon Network, Simon & Schuster, Disney Publishing, Candlewick Press, and Random House

 Brett 2D Bean

 Brett makes stuff up to get out of trouble but has finally found a way to do it for a living.
 He currently runs his own studio, Drawn To It Studios LLC, regularly creates puppet designs for the Jim Henson’s creature shop, and was the lead designer on the show Slugterra on Disney XD.